Samuel Reis-Dennis

 Reviews

-• The Limits of Free Will by Paul Russell, Journal of Moral Philosophy, forthcoming
+• The Limits of Free Will by Paul Russell, Journal of Moral Philosophy, 2021

 • Rethinking Health Care Ethics by Stephen Scher and Kasia Kozlowska, Monash Bioethics Review, 2020